Wicked Lester: Kiss

-At this time, Klein and Eisen, now using the stage names Gene Simmons and Paul Stanley, decided that one of the reasons for Wicked Lester's lack of success was their lack of a singular image and musical vision.
-They made the decision to move forward and start a new band.
-Wicked Lester began auditioning for a drummer.
-Tony Zarrella recorded all the Wicked Lester drum tracks at Electric Lady Studio produced by Ron Johsen.
-After completion, Tony Zarrella left the group & afterwards recorded & toured with NYC based groups "Dreams In Color" & "MYTH".
-Ostrander, feeling that the band was going nowhere, quit.
+At this time, Klein and Eisen, now using the stage names Gene Simmons and Paul Stanley as evidenced by the line-up on a studio tape from October 5th, 1972, decided that one of the reasons for Wicked Lester's lack of success was their lack of a singular image and musical vision.
+They made the decision to move forward and start a new band and according to Leejack asked him to fire Zarrella and Ostrander.
+After completion, Brooke Ostrander, feeling that the band was going nowhere, quit the band in November 1972.
 He went on to teach music at Missisquoi Valley Union High School in Swanton, Vermont.
 Ostrander died on September 3, 2011, from cancer.
+Tony Zarrella claims he stayed with the band until "Gene Simmons and Paul Stanley left the band" and afterwards recorded and toured with NYC based groups "Dreams In Color" and "Myth".

-For a short time, Ron Leejack continued on with the new version of Wicked Lester.
+For a short time, Ron Leejack continued on with the new version of Wicked Lester, which began auditioning for a drummer.
+Leejack officially resigned on January 15th 1973, only 2 weeks before the first Kiss show with Criss and Frehley but he may not have been active in the band since late 1972 as he also claims to have toured as the last guitarist of The Rascals that same year.